thecodebeneath/codebeneath-lab-aws/README.md

 ## AWS Resources

-All AWS resources for the lab are managed by Terraform.
+All AWS resources for the lab are managed by OpenTofu.

 ### VPC
 Create the lab base networking resources.